Blog icon

 Training and industry engagement components

-You will receive a three-month or 60-day full-time equivalent Industry Engagement component hosted by your industry partner.
+You will receive a 60-day Industry Engagement component hosted by your industry partner.
 This will provide you with exposure to the broader work environment and provide opportunities to develop work-ready skills and business acumen.

 You will also receive a structured professional development package delivered by CSIRO.
 This package will help foster essential professional skills including leadership, entrepreneurship and innovation, to support your future career goals and progression.